 - Assistant Professor of Social Work.

 - Extensive engagement in the field of education, with focus on learning, listening, and integrating various points of view.

-- Trained/experienced in active listening, intercultural communication, mentoring, conflict coaching, and dialogue facilitation; currently pursuing training in mediation.
+- Trained/experienced in active listening, intercultural communication, mentoring, conflict coaching, dialogue facilitation, and mediation.

 - Longtime Bryn Mawr community member with experience in a range of roles and collaborations.